Efficient evaluation of the dark-matter two-loop power spectrum in the EFT of LSS: Numerical evaluation of the power spectrum through two loops

 \subsection{Magnitude of perturbative corrections}

-We present here the result of the numerical evaluation for the case of the Planck linear power spectrum, corresponding to the blue curve of Fig.~\ref{fig:Plin0_lo+nlo+nnlo}, which has parameters reported in Eq.~\eqref{eq:Planck_cosmological_parameters}.

-In Fig.~\ref{fig:Plin0_lo+nlo+nnlo}, in addition to the leading order linear power-spectrum, we present the power-spectrum at NLO $\Pnlo^{\rm Planck}$ and at NNLO $\Pnnlo^{\rm Planck}$.
-The power-spectrum and its perturbative corrections span a wide range of values over several orders of magnitude.
+We present here the result of the numerical evaluation for the case of the Planck linear power spectrum, corresponding to the blue curve of \figref{fig:Plin0_lo+nlo+nnlo}, which has parameters reported in Eq.~\eqref{eq:Planck_cosmological_parameters}.
+In \figref{fig:Plin0_lo+nlo+nnlo}, in addition to the leading order linear power spectrum, we present the power spectrum at NLO $\Pnlo^{\rm Planck}$ and at NNLO $\Pnnlo^{\rm Planck}$.
+The power spectrum and its perturbative corrections span a wide range of values over several orders of magnitude.

-In Fig.~\ref{fig:Plin0-k-factors}, we plot the NLO and NNLO K-factors that give a measure of the importance of the loop corrections.
+In \figref{fig:Plin0-k-factors}, we plot the NLO and NNLO K-factors that give a measure of the importance of the loop corrections.
 We observe that the NLO K-factor becomes a few percent for wavenumbers larger than $k \sim 0.1 \, h/{\rm Mpc}$, and the effects of the two-loop correction over the one-loop correction start to becomes a few percent at wavenumbers $k\sim 0.4 \, h/{\rm Mpc}$.
 We see that around $k \sim 0.5 \, h/{\rm Mpc}$, the total perturbative correction is becoming uncomfortably large.
 However, this statement should be taken at ${\cal{O}}(1)$, as the counterterms, which are not included here and whose numerical value should be taken from data, indeed typically change the total NLO and NNLO contributions of the EFTofLSS in these regimes by ${\cal{O}}(1)$.}